Rahma Riad: 2021–present: Iraq Idol, Athadakom and Al Kawkab

 In January 2021, she joined the music contest Iraq Idol on MBC Iraq as a member of the judging panel.
 On 15 January 2021, Riad released the song "Athadakom", written by Aqil Al-Ard, composed by Ali Saber, and distributed by Maitham Alaa El-Din.

 On 29 July 2021, Riad released the song "Al Kawkab", which garnered more than a million views on YouTube less than 24 hours after its release.
 The song was written by Maher Al-Azzawi, composed by Ali Saber, and distributed by Moheeb Al-Rawi.

 In July 2021, MBC renewed Riad's contract for an additional season of Iraq Idol, which started in September.

 In October 2022, she was chosen to feature in Light The Sky, a song for the 2022 FIFA World Cup in Qatar, collaborating with artists, RedOne, Manal, Balqees and Nora Fatehi.

 Personal life

 On 23 May 2021, she announced her engagement to Iraqi actor Alexander Uloom.
 On 6 August 2021, they got married in a simple ceremony in the presence of their family and relatives.
+On March 26 2024, she announced the birth of her daughter Alya.